karo-fox/encryptor/README.md

 ## Roadmap
 The project is under constant development.
 In future, I plan to:

-- add ciphers descriptions and informations about how they work
 - implement decrypting mechanism
 - add more ciphers